 Loan jargon can be confusing.
 When you have personal, homeowner, secured, unsecured, debt consolidation, payday and bad credit loans, it’s easy for things to get a bit overwhelming.
 But that’s why we’re here - to bust the jargon and make things easier to understand.

-A secured loan is the same as a homeowner loan, and you can only get one if you own a property.
-The ‘secured’ part comes from the fact that the lender uses your property as security for the loan.
+The ‘secured’ part of a secured loan comes from the fact that the lender uses your property as security for the loan.

 Secured against your home